 Corporate espionage might be performed by insiders, rivals, or even foreign governments.
-Gary Min, a scientist working for DuPont, was busted when he tried to sell information valued at some \$400 million, including R&D documents and secret data on proprietary products.J.
-Vijayan, "Software Consultant Who Stole Data on 110,000 People Gets Five-Year Sentence," Computerworld, July 10, 2007.
-Spies also breached the \$300 billion U.S. Joint Strike Fighter project, siphoning off terabytes of data on navigation and other electronics systems.S.
-Gorman, A. Cole, and Y. Dreazen.
+Gary Min, a scientist working for DuPont, was busted when he tried to sell information valued at some \$400 million, including R&D documents and secret data on proprietary products.
+J. Vijayan, "Software Consultant Who Stole Data on 110,000 People Gets Five-Year Sentence," Computerworld, July 10, 2007.
+Spies also breached the \$300 billion U.S. Joint Strike Fighter project, siphoning off terabytes of data on navigation and other electronics systems.
+S. Gorman, A. Cole, and Y. Dreazen.
 "Computer Spies Breach Fighter-Jet Project," Wall Street Journal, April 21, 2009.
+Hackers infiltrated security firm RSA, stealing data keys used in the firm's commercial authentication devices.
+The hackers then apparently leveraged the heist to enter the systems of RSA customers, U.S. Defense contractors L-3, Lockheed Martin, and Northrop Grumman.E.
+Mills, "China Linked to New Breaches Tied to RSA," CNET, June 6, 2011.
+Google has identified China as the nation of origin for a series of hacks targeting the Google accounts of diplomats and activists.P.
+Eckert, "Analysis: Can Naming, Shaming Curb Cyber Attacks from China?"
+Reuters, June 3, 2011.
+And the government of Tunisia even attempted a whole-scale hacking of local users' Facebook accounts during protests that eventually led to the ouster of the regime.
+The so-called man-in-the-middle style attack intercepted Facebook traffic at the state-affiliated ISP as it traveled between Tunisian Web surfers and Facebook's servers, enabling the government to steal passwords and delete posts and photos that criticized the regime.
+A. Madrigal, "The Inside Story of How Facebook Responded to Tunisian Hacks," Atlantic, January 24, 2011.

-Cyberwarfare has become a legitimate threat, with several attacks demonstrating how devastating technology disruptions by terrorists or a foreign power might be.
-Brazil has seen hacks that cut off power to millions.

-The 60 Minutes news program showed a demonstration by "white hat" hackers that could compromise a key component in an oil refinery, force it to overheat, and cause an explosion.
+Cyberwarfare has also become a legitimate threat, with several attacks demonstrating how devastating technology disruptions by terrorists or a foreign power might be (see sidebar on Stuxnet).
+Brazil has seen hacks that cut off power to millions, and the 60 Minutes news program showed a demonstration by "white hat" hackers that could compromise a key component in an oil refinery, force it to overheat, and cause an explosion.
 Taking out key components of the vulnerable U.S. power grid may be particularly devastating, as the equipment is expensive, much of it is no longer made in the United States, and some components may take three to four months to replace.S.
 Kroft, "Cyberwar: Sabotaging the System," 60 Minutes, November 8, 2009.